FAQs

 The aim is to gather ideas about how to tackle corporate power from across worldwide civil society, make those ideas easily accessible and encourage a patient and inclusive discussion about how they might fit together into a single agenda for transforming the problem, based on points of consensus which people with different starting points can work on together.

-Critical Takes is a resource for civil society, rather than a campaigning group, so it will not normally campaign or conduct advocacy towards governments or multinational corporations.
+Critical Takes is a resource for civil society and does not usually campaign or conduct advocacy towards governments or multinational corporations.

 Who owns and funds Critical Takes?

-The website is owned by Critical Takes on Corporate Power Limited, a not-for-profit Company Limited By Guarantee whose director and member is the Editor, Diarmid O'Sullivan.
-The company is registered in England (Company Number 14966786) and its registered address is: Flat 10, 54 Cecile Park, London N8 9AT, United Kingdom.
+Critical Takes on Corporate Power Limited is a not-for-profit Company Limited By Guarantee in the United Kingdom whose director and member is the Editor, Diarmid O'Sullivan.
+The company is registered in England (Number 14966786) and its registered address is: Flat 10, 54 Cecile Park, London N8 9AT.

-The platform is currently funded by the Editor, who also contributes his time on an unpaid basis.
-The plan is to raise funds from non-profit foundations in future.
+The platform is currently run and funded by Diarmid, who contributes his time on an unpaid basis.
+The plan is to raise funds from non-profit foundations in future and take on more people.

 Can I reproduce material from this website in my own work?